Santa Clara County Board of Supervisors: Elections

 Members of the Board of Supervisors are elected to four year terms from one of the five single member districts using a Two-round system.
 Candidates are officially listed on the ballot as nonpartisan, but are usually affiliated with a political party.

 2024

 Incumbent supervisors Cindy Chavez and Joe Simitian were term-limited.
 Betty Duong and Margaret Abe-Koga were elected in their respective seats.

 2022

-Incumbent District 1 supervisor Mike Wasserman was term-limited and Incumbent District 4 supervisor Susan Ellenberg was eligibile to seek re-election.
+Incumbent District 1 supervisor Mike Wasserman was term-limited and Incumbent District 4 supervisor Susan Ellenberg was eligible to seek re-election.

 History

 Santa Clara County received media attention in the 1980s as the "feminist capital of the nation" because of significant amounts of women in elected positions, including a majority of the Board of Supervisors from 1980 to 1985.
 Following the 2024 elections, the board was majority Asian-American for the first time and majority women for the second time.